knobs-dials/everyday-admin/README.md

 Once that's all true it prints their path once and never again.

-I use this to compress incoming data on a server after it's fairly certain they are complete:
+I use this to compress data that's being copied into a storage server, as a more informed backoff so that it's surer to be done copying:

 ```
    file-stable '*.dat' /data/archive | xargs -t -n 1 -P 3 pigz -3